“Why Is My Local Area A Giant Ad Space For Junk Food?”

 Bite Back’s youth activists have been setting out a vision of what a healthier future might look like.
 This includes campaigning for an end to unhealthy advertising — online, on TV and outdoors.
 We’ve met with decision makers up and down the country and we’ve seen that momentum on this issue is building.
 Several local councils and devolved mayors have already stepped up to protect child health by restricting advertising featuring unhealthy products on council-owned properties.
 The policy to end junk food advertising across the Transport for London network that came into force in 2019 has been shown to be a big success, with a recent study finding that households in the city purchased an average of 1,000 fewer calories per week from products high in fat, salt or sugar.
 [2] And there have been no financial losses because no brand is banned from advertising — it simply needs to swap from advertising unhealthy to healthier food.

 But the majority of outdoor advertising spots are beyond the control of local government.
-Young people in Manchester walked along their local high streets to see how the problem manifests for the 688,321 young people living in Greater Manchester.
+In 2023, our youth activists took to the streets of Greater Manchester to snap photos of all the junk food ads they saw to see how the problem manifests for the 688,321 young people living in Greater Manchester.
 They found that areas are saturated with adverts from a range of brands and for products including burgers, sugary drinks, chocolate and pizza.

 “As someone who travels one hour each way to town for college, I’m no stranger to seeing tons of junk food ads on my daily commute.
 They’re everywhere you can name, the bus stops, the ad screens in Piccadilly Gardens and the huge billboards showcasing junk food along the way.
 I honestly couldn’t think of an example of healthy food advertising I’ve seen.
 The most frequent ads I’ve seen are from Burger King, McDonald’s and KFC, especially on the bus stops outside Primark, where many college students disembark.
 So even though we’re told to eat a balanced diet, what’s most promoted and available to me is cheap fast food.
 I think our government should do more to protect young people in our spaces by ending junk food advertising outdoors and returning our city to a place to live, instead of giant commercial ad space.”
 Brooke, 17, Manchester